AdeAdeB/MumsWhoCode-Capstone-Project/Starting_with_Question.md

 SELECT
 CORR(number_of_reviews, CAST(REGEXP_REPLACE(listings.price, '[^\d.]', '', 'g') AS NUMERIC)) AS correlation
 FROM listings
+--The price is in string or character varying type instead of numeric, hence, the need for the CAST function
 Answer: 1)there are 81 property types
         2) Entire villa has the highest average price with 13742.4 as the average price
-        3) From the result of the query, it shows there is no correlation between review and pricing
+        3) From the result of the query, it shows there is no correlation between review and pricing (Negative correlation)

 Question 5: How do individual listings or hosts perform compared to the average or top-performing ones in terms of ratings, pricing, and booking frequency?